 If you’re an atheist who wants to contact me on social media, please read through this FAQA first.
 You’ll probably find that your question has already been answered.

-I’ll know you’re an obvious time-waster if you use Atheist Bingo phrases, such as:
+I’ll know you’re a time-waster if you use phrases like:

 - “sky daddy”

 - “your god”